iamnkosinathimalinga/I.D.E.A.S/1 - Rough Notes/Nala/About.md

 - Mentioned putting herself out there, loving her body, herself, making friends, and exploring other things that young Bongi was afraid to do.

-- -Mentioned some of the crazy things she wants to do/has done (Entered a pageant competition, chickened out half way, paid a lot of money to enter it, secondly, she made herself “pee”)
+- -Mentioned some of the crazy things she wants to do/has done (Entered a pageant competition, chickened out half way, paid a lot of money to enter it, secondly)

 - Also felt like it was a breakthrough for her to tell me all these things because of her “childhood-trauma”

 - Mentioned not having a good relationship with her younger self.
 (Wanted to live as her younger self to rectify what happened to herself – Is letting go of her childhood & transitioning into adulthood)

-- Mentioned the incident that happened when she was a kid with her mother and haw now, she has gotten over it, and takes it as a pleasurable moment rather than a traumatic one, and how that ties back to everything.
+- Mentioned the incident that happened when she was a kid with her mother and how now, she has gotten over it, and takes it as a pleasurable moment rather than a traumatic one, and how that ties back to everything.

 - Feel/Believes that I am a paradoxical person, in the sense that, she doesn’t think I am ordered in my thinking.